 The idea that someone would be unable to go to a family event because they had “run out” of days is crazy to me.
 Similarly, it makes no sense to the business to have someone who is burning out not take time away from the business to recharge because they need to “save” the time for later.

-Really, what I want from a holiday system as a employee is to be treated like an adult.
-I’m capable of managing my own time and understanding what the business needs from me, and I wouldn’t hire anyone that I thought wasn’t capable of the same.
-So that’s we approach it as an employer too.
+Looking back at when I was an employee myself, what I wanted from a holiday system was just to be treated like an adult.
+I was capable of managing my own time and understanding what the business needs from me.
+Now, as an employer, I wouldn’t hire anyone that I thought wasn’t capable of the same.
+So that’s the way we approach it as a company.

 I’m also a firm believer in measuring performance rather than attendance.
 Someone arriving early and leaving late is no good if all they are doing is staring vacantly at their screen because they’re in a funk.
 Productivity is a tricky thing to measure, but it has been pretty well established by now that well-rested people do better work.